 Some parents make their own stripping solution.
 To do this, mix together 3 tablespoons each of washing soda, Borax and Calgon.

-- Air dry the diapers in the sun.
-The sun acts as a natural disinfectant to remove bacteria and will help give diapers a clean, fresh scent.
+Air dry the diapers in the sun.
+The sun acts as a natural disinfectant to remove bacteria and will help give the diapers a clean, fresh scent.

-Many of the stripping methods mentioned above can be used on Charlie Banana Cloth diapers.
-If you do strip the pocket shells, avoid using very hot water as it can damage the waterproof outer layer.
-We also do not recommend using bleach on our diapers.
-Charlie Banana diapers do not usually stain, but if slight staining occurs, hang your diapers outside to dry naturally.
-Not only will you conserve energy, but your diapers will also benefit from natural sun bleach.
-For more specifics on caring for your Charlie Banana, check out these care instructions.
+Many of the stripping methods mentioned above can be used on Charlie Banana cloth diapers.
+If you do strip the pocket shells, avoid using hot water as it can damage the waterproof outer layer.
+We also do not recommend using chlorine bleach on our diapers.
+If slight staining occurs, hang your diapers outside to dry naturally.
+Not only will you conserve energy, but your diapers will also benefit from the natural sun bleach.
+For more specifics on how to care for your Charlie Banana, check out these care instructions.

 Want to avoid having to strip your diapers in the future?
 The best way to maintain cloth diapers is to immediately rinse them after they become soiled or keep them in a water pail before laundering.
 The faster you wash the diapers the better.

 To prevent future ammonia smells, you can also wash with white vinegar or baking soda.
-To do this, just pour 1 cup of vinegar into a wet diaper pail and pre-soak the diapers or just pour it straight into the washing machine’s softener’s compartment before starting the wash.
-Or, add a couple tablespoons of baking soda to the softener’s compartment.
+To do this, just pour 1 cup of vinegar into a wet diaper pail and pre-soak the diapers, or just pour it straight into the washing machine’s detergent drawer before starting the wash.
+Alternatively, you can add a couple of tablespoons of baking soda to the laundry.